Prime Visa basics

 Prime Visa benefits and perks

-- Lucrative rewards: With this card, you can earn unlimited 5% back at Amazon.com, Amazon Fresh, Whole Foods Market, and on Chase Travel purchases with an eligible Prime membership, unlimited 2% back at gas stations, restaurants, and on local transit and commuting (including rideshare), and unlimited 1% on all other purchases.
-It’s rare to find a no-annual-fee credit card that offers rewards earning rates as high as this Amazon co-branded card.
+With this card, you can earn unlimited 5% back at Amazon.com, Amazon Fresh, Whole Foods Market, and on Chase Travel purchases with an eligible Prime membership, unlimited 2% back at gas stations, restaurants, and on local transit and commuting (including rideshare), and unlimited 1% on all other purchases.
+It's rare to find a no-annual-fee credit card with high rewards earning rates on retailer-specific spending and other popular categories.
+The ability to earn bonus rewards on Chase Travel is unique for a card like this.

-- Roadside dispatch: You can call for a tow, jump start, tire change, or fuel delivery if you’re traveling and need help; a per-service charge applies.
+And if you find yourself stranded on the road, you're covered with roadside assistance.
+You can call for a tow, jump start, tire change, or fuel delivery if you're traveling and need help.

 Earning and redeeming Amazon rewards